Rules

 3. Local organizers

 • To organize the contest.
-If the contest is being held live (usually in a classroom in a local school or university) they hand the problem sheets to contestants (translated into their language if necessary).
-If the contest is not being held live, the contest should be held via a video call; all of the contestants must be on the same call as the local organizer and their desks should be clearly visible (local organizers can ask that it is recorded with multiple cameras and we strongly advise; e.g. both using your laptop webcam and your phone to record your laptop screen).
-The organizers should send the (translated, if necessary) problems to the contestants via e-mail a few minutes before the competition starts.
+We request that all local organisers hold the competition in person, where feasible.
+If the contest is being held live (usually in a classroom in a local school or university) they distribute the problem sheets to contestants (translated into their language if necessary).
+If the contest is not being held live, the contest should be held via a video call; all of the contestants must be on the same call as the local organiser and their desks should be clearly visible (local organisers can ask that it is recorded with multiple cameras and we strongly advise; e.g. both using your laptop webcam and your phone to record your laptop screen).
+The organisers should send the (translated, if necessary) problems to the contestants via e-mail a few minutes before the competition starts.
 The contestants should then print the problems.
 If they do not have a printer, they should copy the problems on a piece of paper.
-If the contest cannot be held either live or via a video call, the local organizer must contact us and suggest an alternative way to hold the competition.
-We ask of the local organizers to ensure that the contestants follow the rules.
+The use of any communication devices (e.g., phones, laptops, smartwatches) during the competition is strictly prohibited and will result in immediate disqualification.
+If the contest cannot be held either live or via a video call, the local organiser must contact us and suggest an alternative way to hold the competition.
+We expect local organisers to ensure contestants adhere to the rules.

-• After the contest, the local organizers should collect contestants’ solutions or scans and send them to the EMC Committee.
+• After the contest, the local organisers should collect contestants’ solutions or scans and send them to the EMC Jury.
 We ask them to attach the translations of those parts of the contestants’ work they consider might be worth marks.
-The translations should be in English or Croatian language and Latin script; all parts of students’ work which are not translated in this fashion will not be marked.
+The translations should be in English and Latin script; all parts of students’ work which are not translated in this fashion will not be marked.

-Additionally, we also invite local organizers to participate in the selection process or central grading of the problems to ensure the whole process runs smoothly and fast.
+Additionally, we also invite local organisers to participate in the selection process or central grading of the problems to ensure the whole process runs smoothly and fast.

 4. Contest regulations

-Each contestant may receive the problems in one or two languages subject to the local organizers.
+Contestants may receive the problems in one or two languages, as determined by the local organisers.

-Each contestant must work independently and submit solutions in their language or English (depending on the local organizers).
+Each contestant must work independently and submit their solutions either in their native language or in English, as specified by the local organisers.
 The duration of the competition for both categories is 4 hours.
 The contest consists of 4 problems.
 Each problem is worth 10 points.
 We ask contestants to write only on one side of a plain A4 paper.
 It is not allowed to write attempts at different problems on the same sheet.
 Each paper should contain the student’s name, location, category and the number of the problem.
 If the contestant used more than one page per problem, the pages should be enumerated.

-The local organizers should do their utmost to ensure that no contestant has any information, direct or indirect, about any of the proposed problems.
+Local organisers must ensure that no contestant has access to any direct or indirect information regarding the proposed problems.
 They must also ensure that all contest problems and solutions are kept strictly confidential until after the entire contest has finished.

 For each problem, a contestant will receive an integer score out of a maximum of ten points.

-As soon as possible after the contest, local organizers will receive preliminary results.
-When the preliminary results of the competition are announced, a contestant can appeal to their local organizer.
-Assuming the local organizer agrees with the objection, they can forward it to the EMC Committee not later than 7 days after receiving preliminary results.
-In this case, the Committee will reconsider the contestant’s solution and contact the local organizer or the contestant for further clarification if necessary.
+As soon as possible after the contest, once the Central Jury has ensured the marking is consistent with the rest of the results, local organisers will receive temporary results.
+Upon announcement of these results, a contestant may submit an appeal through their local organiser.
+If the local organiser agrees with the contestant’s objection, they may forward the appeal to the EMC Jury no later than the deadline provided along with the preliminary results, which will be at least 7 days after receiving temporary results.
+The EMC Jury will then reassess the contestant’s solution and may contact the local organiser or contestant for further clarification if needed.

-When the procedure of raising objections and reconsideration of the awarded marks is finished, the preliminary results become final.
-They will be published on the official site of EMC and sent to local organizers at most two weeks after the preliminary results have been sent.
+Once the objection review process is concluded, the preliminary results become final.
+These results will be published on the official EMC website and sent to local organisers as soon as all appeals have been reviewed.

 7. Prizes, medals and certificates

-Some of the contestants are awarded prizes and medals, according to the following rules.
+Some contestants are awarded prizes and medals based on the following criteria.
 We say a contestant is a candidate if there are no more than 5 students from the same country and category with more points.
 Then, for each category separately, we form a list with 6 of the best candidates from each country (we will call this a cut-list).
-We then set the prize cut-offs so that approximately half of the contestants from the cut-list win a prize, and the numbers of first, second and third prizes are approximately in the ratio 1:2:3.
-The top 3 candidates from each category are also awarded medals (via post).
+We then set the prize cut-offs so that approximately half of the candidates from the cut-list win a prize, and the numbers of first, second and third prizes are approximately in the ratio 1:2:3.
+The top-performing participants are awarded medals and other prizes.

-A country’s score is defined, for each category separately, as the sum of scores of contestants from the cut-list.
-A country’s total score is then the sum of the country’s scores in the two categories.
+A country’s score is defined, for each category separately, as the sum of scores of candidates from the cut-list.
+This score is used to form country results and to award the title of “European Champion”.